 Developmental records

-These include observations of children in the setting, photographs, video clips and samples of their work and summary developmental reports.
+These include observations of children in the setting, photographs, video clips, samples of their work and summary developmental trackers.

+These are kept in a locked filing cabinet or taken home by staff to complete.
+These must be kept securely by staff members.
+During the session they may Information is kept on a staff table area in hall during sessions and locked in a filing cabinet afterwards.

-be in playroom.Children’s learning journeys can be taken home by staff to complete and are kept secure until returned to Playgroup.
+Children’s learning journeys can be taken home by staff to complete and are kept secure until returned to Playgroup.

 Personal records